SenseLogic/CODA/README.md

     tank_shell.hpp
     ```

-*   Use the class name in uppercase for Unity source code files.
+*   Use the class name in uppercase as Unity file name.

     ```cs
     TANK_SHELL.cs